hail-is/hail-rfcs/rfc/0001-oauth-access-tokens.rst

 - An attacker can just as easily access the client secret as they can the Hail tokens.
   The attacker can then generate access tokens if the user has previously logged in and the refresh token is still valid.
-- The audience claim of these access tokens will be the Hail python package, so these tokens can only be used against the Hail Service.
+- The audience claim of these access tokens will be the Hail Python package, so these tokens can only be used against the Hail Service.
 - Unlike the Hail-minted tokens, the Bearer token in the requests are short-lived access tokens.
 So any access tokens that might be leaked are unlikely to pose